AtlasOfLivingAustralia/java-html-sanitizer/README.md

+# DEPRECATED - The original libraries dependencies are now fixed, so use that instead.

 # OWASP Java HTML Sanitizer [<img src="https://travis-ci.org/OWASP/java-html-sanitizer.svg">](https://travis-ci.org/OWASP/java-html-sanitizer)

 A fast and easy to configure HTML Sanitizer written in Java which lets